Length: 7.5 km (4.7 miles), terrain flat

 When I say Hyde Park, I should really say Hyde Park and Kensington Gardens, because the park is divided into two halves.
 The west half is Kensington Gardens.
 This doesn't really need mentioning except for the fact that Kensington Gardens closes at dusk each day (like Regents Park and other royal parks), whereas Hyde Park is open till midnight.
-If you get locked inside in the evening, don't worry, there are exit-turnstiles at the major gates.
+If you get locked inside either half in the evening, don't worry, there are exit-turnstiles at the major gates.

 |In Hyde Park|

-Here's a route around the park that views some of the nicest stuff while keeping you away from the loud edges most of the time.
+Here's a running route around the park that views some of the nicest stuff while keeping you away from the loud edges most of the time.
 The park is lined with busy streets on the east, north and south, so it's better to stay a bit inside the park, even if you rack up a bit less distance that way.
 Only the west edge, with Kensington Palace is quiet.

 Like all loop-routes, it really doesn't matter where you start.
 But let's assume that you were suckered into staying at one of the Bayswater hotels (elegant on the outside, but kind of run-down on the inside).
 So we'll start at Queensway, the main drag, at the corner of Bayswater Road, which runs right along the north side of the park(s).
 There is a main gate into the park just across the street, the Black Lion Gate.
 There are no lions to be seen here, it's named after the great old pub across the street.

 This is the logical place to enter the park, but this time we'll run down a little-traveled side-street that is worth the 2 block detour.
 Run west (park on your left side) down Bayswater Road to the street called Kensington Palace Gardens, and turn left.
 Don't be intimidated by the police guard-station at the beginning of the street: it's open to the jogging public.
 The street is lined with graceful old mansions housing mainly embassies.